nkdot/airbnb/README.md

-# airbnb
+### Airbnb success prediction in San Francisco
-Airbnb success prediction in San Francisco
+### Status: Currrently working pn this work. codes will be updated by May 2022